ScallyBag/Honey/Readme.md

 ## Large Pages

 Stockfish supports large pages on Linux and Windows.
-Large pages make the hash access more efficient improving the engine speed, especially on large hash sizes.
+Large pages make the hash access more efficiently, improving the engine speed, especially on large hash sizes.
 Typical increases are 5..10% in terms of nps, but speed increases up to 30% have been measured.
 The support is automatic.
 Stockfish attempts to use large pages when available and